 Gavin’s practice focuses on Canadian litigation liability arising out of international transportation and logistics activities.
 He has represented forwarders, carriers, ship owners, and cargo interests in litigation before the Superior and Federal Courts, as well as through ADR and at various administrative tribunals.
 He assists clients with a variety of civil and commercial litigation matters, including conflicts referrals, commercial and contract disputes, employment litigation, and privacy and e-commerce issues.
 He also maintains a significant pro bono practice in International Human Rights Law research and advocacy, chiefly through Lawyers’ Rights Watch Canada.

 Education and Experience

 Gavin obtained his Bachelor of Laws (Distinction) from Dalhousie Law School in Halifax, Nova Scotia.
 During his studies he won a number of recognitions including the Ronald St. John Macdonald Award for Public International Law; selection for the Supreme Court of Nova Scotia clerkship; and, while on exchange at Queensland University of Technology (Brisbane, Australia) the Culture Regeneration Society Award for Master’s level legal research in the field of International Intellectual Property.
-He obtained his Master’s in Law (LL.M) in 2014 from the University of Toronto with a focus on public international, development, human rights, and humanitarian law.
+He obtained his Master’s in Law (LL.M) from the University of Toronto with a focus on public international, development, human rights, and humanitarian law.

 Between his undergraduate and law school he worked as an Associate with the internationally renowned Boston Consulting Group, providing strategic advice to leading national and multinational clients.
 He continues to bring his business knowledge and experience to bear for the benefit of clients both by ensuring legal services are provided efficiently on a day-to-day basis and by treating key litigation levers as rational economic decision points for which optimal outcomes can be achieved.

 Professional Memberships and Activities